History of the Jews in Kingston upon Hull: Emigration

-Victorian England's lack of restriction on the entry of refugees saw port arrivals increase, especially after the continental revolutionary unrest of 1848, which was enabled by the transport revolution of steam-ships and trains.
-Whilst tens of millions of jews left mainland Europe between 1850 and 1914 by taking direct liner to America, the Wilson Line and other shipping companies ensured that over two million trans-migrants of all creeds traversed Hull's docks and railways, and up to a million Grimsby's.
-This indirect route was much cheaper, for those observing strict kosher eating and other tenets, the shorter voyages were less stressful.
+Victorian England's lack of restriction on refugees saw port arrivals increase, especially after the continental revolutionary unrest of 1848, enabled by the transport revolution of steam-ships and trains.
+Whilst tens of millions of Jews left mainland Europe between 1850 and 1914 by direct liner to America, the Wilson Line and other shipping companies ensured that over two million trans-migrants of all creeds traversed Hull's docks and railways, and up to a million Grimsby's.
+This indirect route was not only much cheaper, for those observing strict kosher eating and other tenets, the shorter voyages were also less stressful.

 About one in four of Hull's trans-migrants were Jews, destined via Liverpool for New York or Buenos Aires, as well as for the Cape and also British towns.
 An expanding young population of Yiddish-speaking Ashkenazim was leaving Russia's Pale of Settlement, due to work restrictions, special taxes, and the forced conscription and conversion of boys which was fueling emigration.
-Murderous anti-Semitic pogroms (riots) after 1881, much publicised even in Hull, and famine in 1891–2, further escalated numbers leaving the Russian Empire into the new century.
+Murderous anti-Semitic pogroms (riots) after 1881, publicised even in Hull, and famine in 1891–2, further escalated departures from the Russian Empire into the new century.